spring-cloud/spring-cloud-kubernetes/README.md

 spring.cloud.kubernetes.discovery.enabled=false
 ```

-// TODO: make clearer with an example and details on how to align service and application name
 Some Spring Cloud components use the `DiscoveryClient` in order to obtain info about the local service instance.
 For
 this to work you need to align the service name with the `spring.application.name` property.